XPRNetwork/xpr-market-template/README.md

 This project includes a folder named `custom` that contains two files:
 `customization.ts` and `localization.ts`.
 These two files are used to customize the styling and text of the application.
-To update, edit text, colors, font, and various other styles of the site, please look through the [Proton Market Templates Documentation].
+To update, edit text, colors, font, and various other styles of the site, please look through the [Proton Market Template Documentation].

 In the `customization.ts` file, information about custom styles will be provided.
 Featured collections may also be customized under `collection` along